daco-tech/terraform-provider-sendgrid/README.md

 ### Acknowledgments

-Thanks @yinzara for the latest changes that I loosely copied.
+Thanks @yinzara for the latest changes (ref Trois-Six).
+Thanks @Trois-Six for the code fork.